 The student cost associated with taking an academic dual enrollment course is determined by each high school.
 However, there are no associated course fees for students who take a dual enrollment course as part of their CTE career pathway programs.

 No student shall be denied access to dual enrollment courses because of the student’s or family’s inability to pay.
-The Delaware Higher Education office will reimburse high schools for costs for any student that qualifies for free/reduced lunch.
+The Delaware Higher Education office will reimburse high schools for costs for any student who receives TANF or SNAP (Direct Certification) benefits.
 Please contact your school counselor for more information about dual enrollment course fees.

 Participating in Dual Enrollment offers students several academic, financial and personal benefits, including: